Archive for Release Year: 2014

 • 300: Rise of an Empire

 300 ways of dying in the cradle of western civilisation in which more than 300 ships stop(?) an empire from raising.
-So it’s all lies just in the title.
+The title is just stupid.
+What empire has risen, Persia?
+Greece ends up united in defeat!
+Or do they mean the Gondor cavalry at the end actually made a difference?
+So confusing.

 • Transcendence